rarocompany/broken/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.5: Fix zip browsing functionality, various AWS/Guzzle conflicts with various other unmaintained or buggy plugins, add PHP 8.1 to UpdraftClone and other small tweaks/fixes.
-N.B.
-1.22.3 fixed a security issue (see the changelog for more info) on sites that have non-trusted logins.
+* 1.22.10: Various tweaks/fixes to handling of S3 using bundled internal library.
+1.22.9 had a fix for a reflected XSS security defect.
+See changelog for fuller details.
 A recommended update for all.